vankeer/git-dependency-analysis-tool/README.md

 Log in using the username `neo4j` and password `neo4j`.
 You will be asked to configure a new password.
 Note it down and change the `.env` file.

+## Running the script

+After configuring the `.env` file, run the script to populate your local Neo4j instance with `npm start`.

 ## Useful Queries

 More documentation about Cypher queries here: https://neo4j.com/developer/cypher/